Dominic20227/northcoders-news-api/README.md

 Run the command npm run test

-## HOW TO CREATE TO SET UP CONNECTION TO DATABASE -CREATING .ENV FILES
+## HOW TO SET UP CONNECTION TO DATABASE -CREATING .ENV FILES

 _assuming you have installed psql and set default password_